nudoru/App-Framework/README.md

 [![Build Status](https://travis-ci.org/nudoru/App-Framework.svg?branch=master)](https://travis-ci.org/nudoru/App-Framework)

-Handy starting template for my JS projects based on some of the ideas of: AS3 Robotlegs, Backbone, Ember + other random ideas I've found and liked.
-Based on the MVC pattern.
+Handy starting template for my JS projects based on some of the ideas of: ~~AS3 Robotlegs, Backbone, Ember + other random ideas I've found and liked.
+Based on the MVC pattern.~~ Flux and Command-Query Responsibility Segregation (CQRS) generally after reading this great post: http://jaysoo.ca/2015/02/06/what-the-flux/

 Dependencies: RxJS, GSAP TweenLite, Lowdash and my Nudoru utility classes.

 ## To create new application

+**NEED TO UPDATE THIS SECTION**

 **Keep in mind**